YuriDevAT/accessibility-first/_posts/en/benefits-of-accessible-design.md

 ---
 title: 'Benefits of Accessible Design'
 excerpt: 'In my last article on Myths and Misconceptions about Accessibility, I talked about how people believe that only a few people would benefit from accessibility.
-The fact is that accessibility benefits a wide range of people, society and the economy...'
+The fact is that accessibility benefits a wide range of people, society and the economy ...'
 coverImage: '/assets/blog/en/benefits-of-accessible-design/cover.png'
 date: '2022-07-14T07:35:07.322Z'
 tags: 'Blog'